-If you do not mind working from a ladder, this kind of detachable chainsaw can ofeten extra options for pruning hard to reach branches too.
+If you do not mind working from a ladder, this kind of detachable chainsaw can offer extra options for pruning hard to reach branches too.

-Other pole saws have the motor at the end you hold, and cannot be taken off.
-The advantage of with this kind of pole saw is that it is better balanced, less unwieldy and easier on your shoulders to use.
+Some pole saws have the motor at the end you hold, and cannot be taken off.
+The advantage of with this kind of pole saw is that it is better balanced, less unwieldy and easier on your shoulders.

-Many manufacturers say their product has a ten-foot reach.
-This really means that the pole is actually a few feet shorter than ten feet, and your arms provide the extra reach.
+If a manufacturer says their product has a 'ten-foot reach' this does not mean it is ten feet long.
+The pole is actually a few feet shorter than ten feet, and your arms provide the extra reach.

 Most electric pole saws have a working height of 12 to 15 feet.